 On the date selected, please arrive to class prepared to provide an update on your internship to the group.
 Briefly explain the value you bring to this internship: how will you contribute to the functions of the site?
 Which of your past experiences and skills will this internship draw on?
 Students are encouraged to seek support from the group, as this an opportunity for students to not only present "polished" work, but more to speak candidly about challenges, questions, confusing issues, and scheduling or supervision challenges.
-A digital projector will be available for sharing images, web pages, and slides.
-(Note: sign-up sheet will circulate in class)
+Screen sharing will be enabled to allow presenter to share slides, etc.